hyouteki/anode/README.md

-# BTP-project
-An indigenous system design for anomaly detection from CCTV camera feed.
+> An indigenous system design for anomaly detection from CCTV camera feed.

 ### For contribution clone this repository using
 ``` bash